 The answer lies in emotions.

 Human beings have emotions that are hardwired into them.
 These emotions, which include fear, greed and pride, are strong beasts.
-You will need to understand how they influence your forex trading decisions and what you can do about them.
+You will need to understand how these emotions influence your forex trading decisions and what you can do about them.

-The short answer to this question is that you can’t get rid of your emotions.
+The short answer to this question is that you can’t remove emotions from trading.

 As long as you are breathing and your nerves are alive, you are going to experience emotions.
 They are hardwired into you.